 It’s one thing for KPIs to be set and reviewed by senior management.
 It’s quite another for this data to be shared amongst the whole company.

 Promoting the company’s KPIs means increasing the visibility of the company’s goals.
 Communicating this vital information to your staff ensures that everyone understands what they can do to help and how they can get involved in moving the business forward.
-A company with clear and transparent goals will ultimately have a more engaged and focused workforce, as employees will have a greater understanding of what the business is trying to achieve.
-And there’s no simpler way to promote KPIs than on your intranet software.
+A company with clear goals and transparent internal communications will ultimately have a more engaged and focused workforce, as employees will have a greater understanding of what the business is trying to achieve.
+And there’s no simpler way to promote KPIs than on your online intranet software.

-Promote KPIs on your intranet
+The benefits of promoting KPIs on your intranet

 Promoting your KPIs using your existing intranet software has other benefits too.
-As the data is within the system already, the KPI dashboards will refresh automatically in real time whenever an update is made.
+As the data is within the system already, the intranet KPI dashboards will refresh automatically in real time whenever an update is made.
 This means employees will have constant access to up-to-the-minute KPI information.

 KPIs are intrinsic to business growth and development.
 With the process of setting KPIs and the data they generate already in place, the next meaningful step is to promote this information on the company intranet.
 This will inform team members about the contribution needed to meet company goals, increasing engagement and productivity.